AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 * 2c.
 The contact already exists (duplicate contact number or email).

     * 2c1.
 Wi-Find warns and asks for confirmation from user to proceed with adding contact.
-    * 2c2.
-User confirms.
-    * 2c3.
-Wi-Find adds the new contact.
-    * 2c4.
-Wi-Find displays a success message.

-      Use case ends.
+    * If user cancels, use case ends.
+    * Else use case continues from step 3.

 **Use case: UC02 - Delete a contact**